charkster/trigger/README.md

 "scarf_top.sv" is my FGPA top-level.

 The included bit and bin files were made using the clk_wiz block (which takes the 12MHz clock and multiplies it to be 100MHz, 10ns period).
-"scarf_top.bit" and "scarf_top.bin" can be programmed directly into the CMOD A7.
+"fpga/scarf_top.bit" and "fpga/scarf_top.bin" can be programmed directly into the CMOD A7.
 I use the following command on my raspberry pi to program the FPGA:

  xc3sprog -c jtaghs1_fast scarf_top.bit